 - professional development profiles.

-Learners must achieve grade E, or above, in the short answer test to pass the Level 3 Certificate.
+Students must achieve grade E, or above, in the short answer test to pass the Level 3 Certificate.

-Learners must achieve the research task at grade E, or above, to pass the Level 3 Diploma.
+Students must achieve the research task at grade E, or above, to pass the Level 3 Diploma.

 The qualifications have a range of 120 – 1,759 Guided Learning Hours depending on the final qualification and optional units chosen.